Cruise Ships in The British Virgin Islands : The Moorings 4800 Sail Catamaran

 After boarding your vessel in Road Town’s marina on the largest island of Tortola, you’re free to explore as you wish.
 With no set route, your skipper will be able to suggest places that suit your interests, whether you’re looking for the best snorkeling spots or an uninhabited island to explore.

 The short distance between the main islands of Tortola, Virgin Gorda and Jost Van Dyke means that you can easily hop between them, perusing the range of pretty marinas, fishing villages and beach bars.
-There are plenty of opportunities for a secluded mooring amongst the scattering of tiny islands that make up the rest of the archipelago, or you could sail to Anegada, a more rural island that lies 22 km (14 miles) north.
+There are plenty of opportunities for a secluded mooring among the scattering of tiny islands that make up the rest of the archipelago, or you could sail to Anegada, a more rural island that lies 22 km (14 miles) north.

 - Air conditioning